Omicron cases in China threaten its manufacturing hubs

 This has caused headaches for traders, as they have no means to ship products to their overseas clients, particularly during what is the peak delivery season for clothing companies.

-However, the overall impact should be limited to certain industries and localities within the province, with general supply chains remaining stable, businesspeople and officials said.
+However, the overall impact should be limited to certain industries and localities within the province, with general supply chains remaining stable, business